Translation and Interpreting (CERT)

 Complete applications to the Graduate Certificate in Translation and Interpreting are considered throughout the academic year, although priority will be given to applications received at least six weeks prior to the intended start date.
 The Director of the Graduate Certificate in Translation and Interpreting reviews applications and, in consultation with the graduate faculty, makes all admission decisions.
 In some cases, applicants may be admitted on a conditional basis even though application materials are incomplete.

-The Certificate in Translation and Interpreting requires completion of a minimum of five classes (for a total of 15 credit hours) at the graduate level.
+The Certificate in Translation and Interpreting requires completion of a minimum of five classes1 (for a total of 15 credit hours) at the graduate level.

 |Required Courses 1||6|